krn1/Duckit/README.md

 # Duckit App
- The app displays the alphabetically sorted employee lists from the given square backend using reccycleview.
+ The app displays the alphabetically sorted Duckit posts lists from the given backend using reccycleview.
 The app runs on any android phone devices OS >= 23 .
-Tested on Pixel 2 phone running OS 29
+Tested on Pixel 2 phone and Samsung running Android 10

 # Technology Used :
 **Platform** : Android